Image: Kristin Szilvassy

 She is a published children’s book illustrator and author whose practice spans a wide range of materials and forms that seek to unpack social, political, and cultural systems.
 The work she undertakes has the ultimate goal of facilitating understanding across diverse communities and systemic disparities to catalyze small actions of change.

 Currently, she is an uninvited guest on the unceded territories of the Musqueam, Squamish, Tsleil-Waututh Nations, in so called Vancouver.
-On these lands, she is nurturing a community engaged art practice, undertaking independent art, design and bookmaking projects and conducting independent workshops in community.
+On these lands, she is nurturing a community engaged art practice, undertaking art, design and bookmaking projects and conducting workshops in community.

 She serves as the Lead Community Artist at posAbilities, a social service organization supporting individuals with developmental disabilities.
 In this role, she is shaping an inclusive artist collective and residency.
 Additionally, Aaniya leads Neighbourhood Organizing, a Vancouver Coastal Health-funded project with the InWithForward team, aimed at building bridges across lines of difference.